 His short stint with gymnastics was evident throughout his footballing career.
 His composure, balance, and elegance were a joy to watch.
 He had an eye for spectacular volleys and wondrous strikes mostly from outside the box.
 He always wheeled away somersaulting every time he scored.
 To add to his spectacular volleys, he popularized the bicycle and the scorpion kicks.
 He was the typical flamboyant footballer.

 Although most tacticians treat flamboyance with indifference nowadays, players do not shy away from displaying their talents occasionally.
 For Hugo Sánchez, any day was a day to impress.

 Awards and records

-He won the Pichichi (La Liga Top Scorer) trophy four times in a row from 1985-1988.
+He won the Pichichi (La Liga Top Scorer) trophy four times in a row from 1985 to 1988.
 He was unable to defend the trophy in 1989 against red-hot Brazilian and Atletico Madrid forward Baltazar.
-However, he used the loss as a Launchpad to set a ridiculous record in the history of modern football.
+Yet, he used the loss as a Launchpad to set a ridiculous record in the history of modern football.
 First, his record-equaling tally of 38 goals in a single La Liga season lasted over 20 years.
 Amazingly, He scored all the 38 strikes with one-touch shots.

 It is almost impossible to break the record if you consider current football dynamics.
 Sánchez scored 234 La Liga goals, 56 penalties.
 He received the Golden Foot Legend award in 2010.
 He remains one of the most prolific strikers of all times in the Spanish Football.